 Terms are organized in alphabetical order.

-A concept premised upon the belief that each individual and group within society is to be given equal opportunity, fairness, civil liberties and participation in the social, educational, economic, institutional and moral freedoms and responsibilities valued by the society.
+A concept premised upon the belief that each individual and group within society is to be given equal opportunity, fairness, civil liberties, and participation in the social, educational, economic, institutional and moral freedoms and responsibilities valued by the society.

-The institutionalization of discrimination through policies and practices which may appear neutral on the surface but which have an exclusionary impact on particular groups, such that various minority groups are discriminated against, intentionally or unintentionally.
-This occurs in institutions and organizations where the policies, practices and procedures (e.g. employment systems – job requirements, hiring practices, promotion procedures, etc.) exclude and/or act as barriers to racialized groups.
-Systemic discrimination may also result from some government laws and regulations.|
+The institutionalization of discrimination through policies and practices which may appear neutral on the surface but which have an exclusionary impact on particular groups.
+This occurs in institutions and organizations, including government, where the policies, practices and procedures (e.g. employment systems – job requirements, hiring practices, promotion procedures, etc.) exclude and/or act as barriers to racialized groups.

-|Tolerance||Usually meant as a liberal attitude toward those whose race, religion, nationality, etc. is different from one’s own.
-Since it has the connotation of ‘put up with’, today the term acceptance is preferred.
-That is, through anti-racism and equity work we aim to counter intolerance, and to achieve acceptance for all.|
+A liberal attitude toward those whose race, religion, nationality, etc. is different from one’s own.
+Since it has the connotation of ‘to put up with’, the term “acceptance” is now preferred.

 A negotiated agreement between a First Nation and the federal and provincial governments that spells out the rights of the First Nation with respect to lands and resources over a specified area.
 It may also define the self-government authority of a First Nation.
-The government of Canada and the courts understand treaties between the Crown and Aboriginal peoples to be solemn agreements that set out promises, obligations, and benefits for both parties.
+The Government of Canada and the courts understand treaties between the Crown and Aboriginal peoples to be solemn agreements that set out promises, obligations, and benefits for both parties.

 Status Indians belonging to a First Nation/band whose ancestors signed a treaty with the Crown, and, as a result, are entitled to treaty benefits.

-|Visible Minority||Term used to describe people who are not White.
+Term used to describe people who are not white.
 Although it is a legal term widely used in human rights legislation and various policies, currently the terms racialized minority or people of colour are preferred by people labelled as ‘visible minorities’.

 |White||A social colour.
 The term is used to refer to people belonging to the majority group in Canada.
 It is recognized that there are many different people who are “White” but who face discrimination because of their class, gender, ethnicity, religion, age, language, or geographical origin.
 Grouping these people as “White” is not to deny the very real forms of discrimination that people of certain ancestry, such as Italian, Portuguese, Jewish, Armenian, Greek, etc., face because of these factors.|